westminsterwooster/wpc-tech-docs-guest/docs/documentation/audio/computer_audio.md

  To utilize computer audio with the speakers in Mackey Hall, follow these steps to connect your device to the sound system:

  1. Determine the appropriate method of connection:
+   - Option 1: Using HDMI
+     - *If you are using HDMI for Video as well, this is the only option available*
+     - Identify the HDMI port on your computer.
+     - Connect one end of the HDMI cable to the HDMI port of your computer.
+     - Locate one of the HDMI input ports in Mackey Hall.
+     - Connect the other end of the HDMI cable to the HDMI input port in Mackey Hall.
-   - Option 1: Using a 3.5mm audio cable
+   - Option 2: Using a 3.5mm audio cable
+    - *If you are using VGA for Video as well, this is the only option available*
      - Locate the audio output jack on your computer.
      - Connect one end of the 3.5mm audio cable to the audio output jack of your computer.
      - Identify one of the two audio input jacks in Mackey Hall.
      - Connect the other end of the 3.5mm audio cable to the chosen audio input jack in Mackey Hall.
-   - Option 2: Using HDMI
-     - Identify the HDMI port on your computer.
-     - Connect one end of the HDMI cable to the HDMI port of your computer.
-     - Locate the HDMI input port in Mackey Hall.
-     - Connect the other end of the HDMI cable to the HDMI input port in Mackey Hall.
   2. It's important to note that you do not have to use the projector for audio playback.
 The sound system can be directly connected to your computer using the methods described above.
+If you only want audio, just don't turn on the projector or TV.

   3. If you require further assistance with the input connections, please refer to the detailed article titled [Input Methods](../video/inputs.md "Input Methods").